mbod/comm3180_F23/syllabus.md

 ### Fall 2023:

-1. Tue/Thu 3:30-5:00pm\*\*
+1. Tue/Thu 3:30-5:00pm (Room: ASC 109)

-    1. Professor\*\*: Dr. Matt O'Donnell (he/him/his)
+2. Professor: Dr. Matt O'Donnell (he/him/his)

     -   Email: mbod@asc.upenn.edu
     -   Office Hours: via Zoom (see link in Canvas)
     -   Specfic times TBA
         -   But this may vary and I will always try and be available for appointments outside these times if you email with sufficient notice.

     ---

 ## IMPORTANT NOTICES